-- c. either:

-- (1) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or

-- (2) if the entity is a
+- (a) have and disclose a diversity policy; - (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and: - (c) disclose in relation to each reporting period: - a. the measurable objectives set for that period to achieve gender diversity - the entity's progress towards achieving them those objectives; and - c. either: - (1) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or - (2) if the entity is a "relevant employer" under the